 The GDPR exists to punish companies that sell emails to third parties.
 If you receive a complaint after sending a transactional email, just rectify and follow your user’s request.
 Most importantly, if the person wants to be removed from your database and not receive any other communication from your side, just do that.

 You may not need consent to send cart abandonment emails.
-It may be possible to rely on the legal ground of “legitimate interest.”
+In fact, it may be possible to rely on the legal ground of “legitimate interest.”
 However, don’t take any chances.
 Better if you have or can obtain explicit consent from your users to receive communications from you.
-Make your subscriber feel confident about your policy and how you are using its personal data.
+Make your subscriber feel confident about your policy and how you are using its data.

 Furthermore, abandoned cart emails are an example of direct marketing which is a legitimate interest.
 You will be able to mail if this is your lawful basis.
 Although, you will need to comply with demonstrated accountability right from the first mail you send.
 To avoid any misunderstanding: